-Almost all aircraft require some form of electrical power to operate navigation-, taxi-, landing-, strobe lights, one or more COM and NAV radio's, transponder, intercom and other electronic systems.
+Almost all aircraft require some form of electrical power to operate navigation-, taxi-, landing-, strobe lights, one or more COM and NAV radio's, transponder, intercom and other advanced electronic system of your choice.
 The electrical system consist of a battery and an alternator or generator on older aircraft.
 All of this is connected through several meters (kilometers in large aircraft) of wire.

 Even for the private pilot it pays to have some basic knowledge of the electrical systems of his or her aircraft, which could be a life saver in case of an emergency.

 Cars and your average homebuilt aircraft run on a 12/14 volt electrical system where the battery, alternator and electrical equipment is designed for these voltages.
 But other, usually larger aircraft, have 24/28 volt systems.

 So you might ask: why is that and isn't possible to standardize on one system?
 This article will explain the differences and the dis- and advantages of both systems in use today.

 Which system you may choose for your kit aircraft does not really matter.
 Either one will run reliable and operate all equipment you may wish to add to your aircraft.
 Be that under IFR or VFR conditions.
 So at first glance there is not much of a difference.

 Also, most manufacturers have equipment which can run on either voltage or are selectable, so this is not really an issue.
 But should you wish to use your car to jump start your aircraft, this requirement might steer you towards the standard 12/14 volt system.